swcarpentry/git-novice/_episodes/15-supplemental-ssh.md

 ### What is a PAT?

-A Personal Access Token (PAT) is a randomly generated string that can be used to securely authenticate with some web service over HTTPS.
-PATs are like passwords, except that you can have multiple unique PATs that all link to the same user, sometimes with different settings and permissions.
+A Personal Access Token (PAT) is a type of access token implemented by GitHub.
+Access tokens are randomly generated string of characters commonly used to securely authenticate with some web service over HTTPS.
+GitHub PATs are like passwords, except that you can have multiple unique PATs that all link to the same user with potentially different permissions (e.g. for different computers).

 ### Generating a PAT on GitHub